MPIBGC-TEE/bgc-md/prototypes/ModelsAsScriptsWithSpecialVarNames/README.md

 ## Ensurance of reaching the objectives
 The development should be test driven.
-The required functionality is represented by the 'reports' we want to create, which translates into a set of jupyter notebooks we want to keep functional regardless of changes in the framework or the model `source.py` files.
+The required functionality is represented by the 'reports' we want to create, which intuitively translates into a set of jupyter notebooks we want to keep functional regardless of changes in the framework or the model `source.py` files.
 The set of functional reports may contain notebooks of both kinds:
 * model specific analyses (plural)